LiamChapman/basic-grunt-setup/README.md

 basic-grunt-setup
 =================

-A basic grunt setup, using watch, compass and other tools
+A basic grunt setup, using watch, compass and other tools.
+I personally like to keep all my frontend bits in my media folder.

+So change directory to the media folder and make sure everything is installed with:

+	npm install

+If you have all the packages ready you can just use 'grunt' or 'grunt watch' with the watch package.

 ## Packages to install via Node